 As with all cultural appropriation, the practice is racist and xenophobic because what these remakes tell us is that for content to be "palatable" to Americans, the stories must be from an American perspective and portrayed by Americans who speak English.
 It's telling me that Americans have the perception that listening to people speak in another language and reading subtitles are still considered too much of a hassle for American audiences.This is not only insulting to Koreans and anyone who speaks a language that isn't English, it does a huge disservice to the audience as well, because it demonstrates that studio executives believe American audiences either don't have the capacity or willingness to grow and learn, and appreciate anyone who isn't them.

 It's also patently false.
 All of those reasons have been disproven yet again with the breakout hit "Squid Game" this year.
-The thrilling series about desperate and impoverished people competing in death games for the chance at millions is fully rooted the state of South Korean today, while also critiquing the fallout from splitting the country.
+The thrilling series about desperate and impoverished people competing in death games for the chance at millions is fully rooted in the state of South Korean today, while also critiquing the fallout from splitting the country.
 As Netflix's No. 1 show worldwide, it proves that such a specific story can still be relatable to multiple cultures all over the world.

 And this success was achieved through a foreign-language TV show.